astropy/package-template/docs/ape17.rst

 ``setup_package.py`` files (if any), and make sure that any ``astropy_helpers`` imports are changed to ``extension_helpers``.

-Provided you indicated when you generated the template that you wanted to use compiled extensions, you should be good to go.
+Provided you indicated when you generated the template in :ref:`Step 0 <step0>` that you wanted to use compiled extensions, you should be good to go.
 If not, make sure you add:

 .. code:: python